December 17, 2019

 “It would be fantastic to raise as much money as possible to help those fighting this life-changing illness.”

-Pitch’s online donation page can be found at https://www.justgiving.com/fundraising/benjamin-pitchley with over £500 donated already!
+Pitch’s online donation page can be found at https://www.justgiving.com/fundraising/benjamin-pitchley with almost £2,000 donated already!

-Kirsty’s friends from the GB women’s programme have organised a charity game next month in Oxford and we will have more information on that later this week.
+Kirsty’s friends from the GB women’s programme have organised a charity game in Oxford at the end of the month and we will have more information on that tomorrow.